South Africa has a variety of scenic hiking trails you can try out. Here’s a guide to help find one near you.

 The Strandloper Hiking Trail, on the Transkei coast, covers 60 kilometres over four days, starting at Kei Mouth and finishing at Gonubie.
 A literal translation from Afrikaans for “strandloper” is beach walker, which gives one an idea of what to expect.
 An easier option, the Strandloper Sundowner Trail, is also available.

-Trail Info is continually adding new trails around South Africa, including hiking , canoeing, and horse trails, and has put together an impressive list of routes.
-Information on hiking clubs, Green Flag accredited operators, and equipment is also provided.
+Trail Guide South Africa is continually adding new trails around South Africa, including hiking and mountain biking trails, and has put together an impressive list of routes on an app.

 The Trails Club of South Africa is based in Cape Town.
 It offers a wide variety of hikes and trails to visitors and members, including Saturday afternoon hikes, full-day Sunday hikes, Wednesday evening hikes in summer, Weekend away hikes of two to four days in duration, longer trails, including in the Drakensberg and Namibia, and socials too.

 Venture Forth International is based in Cape Town and incorporates the Cape Town School of Mountaineering.
 It’s a specialised mountain guide service and an accredited mountaineering school.
 They offer guided treks and hikes in the the Cedarberg, Swartberg, and Drakensberg mountains, as well as on Table Mountain.
 Rock climbing and kloofing are also undertaken, while expeditions to Mount Kilimanjaro in Tanzania and Cerro Aconcagua in Argentina are also offered.

 Wikitravel provides a list of trails in South Africa, including distance, days, e-mail and telephone contacts, and price.